Mastering Vim Basics

 • f<char>: Jump to next occurrence of <char>

-• ; / ,: Repeat or reverse the last inline search
+• ; / ,: Repeat or reverse last inline search

 Advanced Movements